cardstack/ui-components/README.md

 This is a work-in-progress addon that will contain reusable UI elements like form inputs, buttons, navbars, and more.
 The components can be used in regular Ember apps as well as Cardstack projects.

-View the live docs by running `ember serve` in this repository.
+View the live docs by running `ember serve` in this repository and going to http://localhost:4200/freestyle.
 They are built using [ember-freestyle](https://github.com/chrislopresto/ember-freestyle).

 Compatibility
 ------------------------------------------------------------------------------